 G5 Partners now has a team of over 80 “multi-faceted” professionals serving an increasingly diverse client base, comprised of domestic and multinational companies, family-owned companies and investors in general.
 Likewise, the company has been notably successful in executing the most varied and complex situations, always aligned and seeking the clients’ best interests.

 Twelve years have passed since Varoli, Lajchter, and Klarnet founded G5 Partners; the company has grown and diversified.
 In particular, the M&A and financial restructuring advisory business has allowed the company to consolidate its position as the leading independent advisor in the Brazilian market over the past four years.
-Whether for its execution of mergers, acquisitions or financial restructuring transactions, preparing companies for an IPO, structuring innovative financial products, managing private equity funds or managing over R$ 15 billion in third-party resources, G5 is currently the most complete, admired and respected independent financial services boutique in Brazil.
+Whether for its execution of mergers, acquisitions or financial restructuring transactions, preparing companies for an IPO, structuring innovative financial products or managing over R$ 15 billion in third-party resources, G5 is currently the most complete, admired and respected independent financial services boutique in Brazil.

 As it turns out, the culture of valuing differences has indeed made all the difference.
 And that’s just the beginning.